 Article · 10 May 2026 · By Mike

-How passive hydrostatic flood gates protect underground carparks and unmanned commercial sites without power or sensors — and when they make sense over manual barriers.
+How passive hydrostatic flood gates protect underground carparks and unmanned commercial sites in Australia without power, sensors, or staff on-site.

 Most flood protection products assume someone is on-site to deploy them.
 That assumption fails at exactly the wrong moment — at 3 am during a storm, when the building manager is unreachable, or when a fast-moving rain event hits an after-hours commercial site.
 Automatic flood gates exist to close this gap.
 They activate when water rises, without power, sensors, or human intervention.